International House Board of Directors

 "The people involved with I-House are another reason why I serve.
 Student residents I have met at I-House are some of the most impressive of my acquaintance.
 They demonstrate the intelligence and curiosity, skills, creativity, motivation, and tolerance that the world needs in its future leaders.
 Individuals on the staff and on the Board of Directors are another inspiration.
 Before joining the Board, I worked closely with a number of Board members and staff on a special project.
 This activity revealed to me just how dedicated the Board and staff are and, for those Board members who were alumni of I-House, the huge impact that I-House had on these impressive individuals' lives."

 Ms. Joan Kask holds a Bachelor of Arts in Anthropology from California State University at Long Beach and a Master of Arts in Asian Studies from UC Berkeley.
-She spent a year studying in Taichung, Taiwan and has studied Chinese at the advanced level, as well as Japanese at the beginning level.
+She spent a year studying in Taichung, Taiwan, Province of China and has studied Chinese at the advanced level, as well as Japanese at the beginning level.
 She also has a reading knowledge of French.
 Ms. Kask has worked at the University of California, Berkeley for over 20 years in positions covering many aspects of university administration.
 Prior to her current position as Director of Administration, she served as Assistant Dean of International and Area Studies.

 "My career in the oil and natural gas business has taken me around the globe to an incredible array of countries, communities and cultures from the most advanced to the most primitive and from the richest to the poorest.
 These experiences have convinced me that bringing people together around productive endeavors in an atmosphere of mutual respect is one way to advance tolerance and peace in the world.
 The mission of I-House is entirely consistent with this conviction."